2020 UMSHoF CELEBRITY FISHING TOURNAMENT OFFICIAL RULES

-- DATE/TIME OF TOURNAMENT: Final tournament registration and Captain’s meeting will be held Friday, June 21 at TBD from 6:00 pm – 9:00 pm.
-Fishing day is Saturday, June 22, 2019.
+- DATE/TIME OF TOURNAMENT: Final tournament registration and our Kick-Off Party will be held Friday, May 15, 2020 from 6:00 pm – 9:00 pm at Monty’s Raw Bar Coconut Grove, located at 2550 S. Bayshore Drive, Coconut Grove, FL 33133.
+Fishing day is Saturday, May 16, 2020.
 Fishing will begin with lines in the water at 8:00am.
 All boats/teams may leave from any marina and do NOT have to check in anywhere prior to start time.
-The weigh station opens at 3:00pm and closes at 5:00pm Saturday, June 22 at Miami Beach Marina.
+The weigh station opens at 2:30pm and closes at 5:00pm on Saturday, May 16th at Monty’s Raw Bar Coconut Grove.
 Fish can be brought to the weigh-in by boat or car.
-No fish will be accepted after 5:00pm Saturday (see Rule #9).
+No fish will be accepted after 5:00pm Saturday (see Rule #9)

 - TYPE OF TOURNAMENT: This is a boat/team tournament.
-No changes are permitted to registered anglers after the conclusion of the Captain’s Meeting on Friday, June 21, 2019.
-All eligible species of fish (Dolphin, Blackfin / Yellowfin Tuna (no bonito), Kingfish and Wahoo) must be entered for official weigh-‐in in the presence of a registered boat/team representative.
+No changes are permitted to registered anglers after the conclusion of the Captain’s Meeting on Friday, May 15, 2020.
+All eligible species of fish (Dolphin, Blackfin / Yellowfin Tuna (no bonito), Kingfish and Wahoo) must be entered for official weigh—in in the presence of a registered boat/team representative.
 Fishing equipment cannot consist of nets or spears.
 All other legal equipment for taking salt-water fish is allowed.

-- RULES: Unless otherwise stated in these rules, IGFA rules apply throughout the tournament.
+- RULES: Unless otherwise stated in these rules, IGFA rules apply throughout the tournament, so spearing of fish and treble hooks are NOT allowed.
 Rules of the road are to be followed at all time and are the boat captain’s responsibility.
 All boats, anglers, crews and guests will fish at their own risk.

 - FISHING LICENSE: All participating anglers must possess a Florida Saltwater Fishing License valid on the day of fishing.
 The only exception to this rule is for those anglers fishing on a charter boat where the charter boat’s license covers its paying anglers.
 Proper state registration of the boat is the responsibility of the boat captain.
 All boats are required to have a current Federal Tuna Permit, or the Highly Migratory Species Permit (HMSP) in the event you weigh Tuna.
 Permits can be obtained through the NMFS at 888-872-8862 or www.nmfspermits.com.

-- CAPTAIN/ANGLER MEETING: Final registration and Kick-‐off Party will be held on Friday, June 21, 2019 at TBD from 6:00 pm – 9:00 pm, with the Captain’s meeting at 7:30 pm.
+- CAPTAIN/ANGLER MEETING: Final registration and the tournament’s Kick-off Party will be held on Friday, May 15, 2020 at Monty’s Raw Bar Coconut Grove from 6:00 pm – 9:00 pm, with the Captain’s meeting at approximately 7:30 pm.
 At least one representative from each team must be present.
 All anglers and their families are encouraged to attend.
 The tournament committee reserves the right to make changes to the rules and/or the terms and conditions of this tournament verbally or in writing at the time of the Captain’s Meeting.
 Anglers are responsible for being properly informed of all rules of the tournament.

 - BOUNDARIES: All fishing must be done in US waters only; TEAMS MAY NOT ENTER BAHAMIAN WATERS.